nickchenTech/nickchenTech/README.md

 - 🌱 I’m currently working on Next.js

-- ❓ Ask me about anything related to programming, leetcode, and pets🐱
+- ❓ Ask me about anything related to React, leetcode, and pets🐱

-- ⚡ Fun fact: I always feed stray animals
+- ⚡ Fun fact: I'm big on fitness!